AdamJSc/prediction-league/docs/domain-knowledge.md

 ### Token

-* A `Token` comprises an ID (an arbitrary string of 32 alphanumeric characters) as well as a Value (a string that represents some other existing entity).
+* A `Token` comprises an ID (an arbitrary string of 32 alphanumeric characters) as well as a Value (a string that represents some other existing entity, usually an [Entry](#entry)).

 * Each Token has an `IssuedAt` timestamp, representing the time at which it was issued.

+* Each Token also has a `RedeemedAt` timestamp, representing the time at which the token was consumed and rendered used.
+This is `NULL`/`nil` for any instances that have been created but not yet been redeemed.

-* Each Token also has an `ExpiresAt` timestamp, representing the point at which it can no longer be considered valid.
+* Each Token also has an `ExpiresAt` timestamp, representing the point at which it can no longer be considered active.

-* Tokens have one of two types:
+* Tokens have one of four types:
     * `Auth` Tokens are used to identify a session cookie.
-They have a duration of 20 minutes before expiring and their Value represents the [Entry](#entry) ID associated with the session.
+They have a duration of 60 minutes before expiring and their Value represents the [Entry](#entry) ID associated with the session.
+    * `Entry Registration` Tokens are generated as single-use in order to facilitate the payment step that follows creating an Entry.
+They have a duration of 10 minutes before expiring and their Value represents the associated [Entry](#entry) ID.
-    * `ShortCode Reset` Tokens are used to denote an in-progress ShortCode reset "magic link" workflow.
-They have a duration of 10 minutes before expiring and their Value represents the [Entry](#entry) ID associated with ShortCode reset.
+    * `Magic Login` Tokens are used as part of a magic login link.
+They have a duration of 10 minutes before expiring and their Value represents the [Entry](#entry) ID associated with requested magic login.
+    * `Prediction` Tokens are generated as single-use in order to facilitate the creation of a new Entry Prediction.
+    They have a duration of 10 minutes before expiring and their Value represents the associated [Entry](#entry) ID.

-* At the moment, Tokens are in no way flagged as "consumed".
-There is no clean-up process for Tokens that have expired, and ShortCode Reset Tokens are simply removed after having been used.
-This should ideally be reviewed at some point in the future.
+* At the moment, there is no clean-up process for Tokens that have expired without being redeemed/consumed.
+A bulk-delete agent method has been implemented although is not yet invoked as part of a cron job etc. This should ideally be reviewed at some point in the future.

 ### Email